Guymer/gst/README.md

 After sailing for 0.09 days at 20.0 knots a vessel will have gone 80,006.4 metres, which I'll round to 80km.

 `run.py` is very slow for large values of `nang`.
-Try running only the first three lines and then run `compareBufferResolutions.py` to see what the benefit is.
+Try running only the first couple of lines and then run `compareBufferResolutions.py` to see what the benefit is.
 You can then run the remaining lines one-by-one and re-run `compareBufferResolutions.py` to see what the improvements are.
-You may come to the conclusion that it is not worth running `--nang 361`.
+You may come to the conclusion that it is not worth running `--nang 181` or `--nang 361`.

-## `resolutionConvergence.py`
+## Running `resolutionConvergence.py`

 To generate the data needed by `resolutionConvergence.py` run: